sourcehut-mirrors/drewdevault.com/content/blog/2024-08-30-Rust-in-Linux-revisited.md

 something production ready for some use-cases within a few years.

-Novel OS design is hard: projects like [Redox][2] are working on this, but it will take along time to bear fruit and research operating systems often have to go back to the drawing board and make major revisions over and over again before something useful and robust emerges.
+Novel OS design is hard: projects like [Redox][2] are working on this, but it will take a long time to bear fruit and research operating systems often have to go back to the drawing board and make major revisions over and over again before something useful and robust emerges.
 This is important work -- and near to my heart -- but it's not for everyone.
 However, making an OS which is based on a